Khalil-hacene/Mini-Project/README.md

 10. Python Banking Program:
 This Python banking program is a simple console application that lets users check balances, deposit, and withdraw funds with input validation.

+11. Contact Book:
+A simple command-line Contact Book written in Python, Allows users to add, view, and delete contacts using a dictionary-based system.